All Products

 FAQ

-No, you cannot change the instance during the major engine version upgrade.
-You must wait until the major engine version upgrade is complete before you can perform other operations.
+You cannot modify the instance during a major version upgrade.
+You can perform other operations only after the major version upgrade is complete.

 After a major version upgrade, a raster_overviews conflict error occurs when I create a raster_overviews view in the new instance.
 How do I fix this?

-If the PostGIS version is earlier than 2.5.2 and the RDS PostgreSQL version is 10 or 11, after you upgrade the extension and then upgrade the major engine version to PostgreSQL 12, a view incompatibility issue may occur when you create the raster_overviews view in the new instance.
+If the PostGIS version is earlier than 2.5.2 and the ApsaraDB RDS for PostgreSQL version is 10 or 11, you may encounter a `raster_overviews` conflict when you create a `raster_overviews` view in the destination instance after you upgrade the plugin and then upgrade the major database version to PostgreSQL 12.

-Execute the following statements twice to ensure that the update is successful:
+Run the following command twice to ensure success.

 SELECT PostGIS_Extensions_Upgrade();